walialu/2048/readme.markdown

 build-process and make it more robust and easy to change.

-This fork was originally made without the capabilities of PGME in mind and so the rewrite of this app does not all it's power.
+This fork was originally made without the capabilities of PGME in mind and so the rewrite of this app does not use all of it's power.
-(E.g.: We use a delay (setTimeout) to init this app, because of that, otherwise we would have had to rewrite way more stuff..)
+(E.g.: We use a delay (setTimeout) to init this app, otherwise we would have had to rewrite way more stuff..)

 ## Distributions
 The `dist` folder contains all files for each platform.
-All necessary information is stored in one single app.js.
+All necessary information is stored in two files, one JavaScript- and one CSS file.

 There is _NOT one_ JavaScript file for all portals.
 Each portal has it's own JavaScript- and CSS file.